Aliases for PDYN Gene

 GeneCards Summary for PDYN Gene

 PDYN (Prodynorphin) is a Protein Coding gene.
-Diseases associated with PDYN include spinocerebellar ataxia 23 and spinocerebellar ataxia type23.
-Among its related pathways are Signaling by GPCR and Spinal Cord Injury.
-GO annotations related to this gene include opioid peptide activity.
+Diseases associated with PDYN include Spinocerebellar Ataxia 23 and Cocaine Dependence.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and DREAM Repression and Dynorphin Expression.
+Gene Ontology (GO) annotations related to this gene include opioid peptide activity.
 An important paralog of this gene is PENK.

 Leu-enkephalins compete with and mimic the effects of opiate drugs.
 They play a role in a number of physiologic functions, including pain perception and responses to stress (By similarity).